 What is 5G?

 As we already said above, 5G is not expected to debut until 2020 which is still a couple of years away.
 William Webb, the author of The 5G Myth and the CTO at OpenSignal, said that “with 5G specifications unlikely to be finished before 2018 at the earliest, that means anything deployed before around 2020 will be pre-specification and hence not guaranteed to be aligned with 5G.”
-So, any specification that is made available before that time period are merely pre-specs and are not the final 5G specs.
+So, any specification that is made available before that time period is merely pre-specs and are not the final 5G specs.
 So, until then there won’t be any need for the ‘true 5G’ / ‘fake 5G’ argument.

 On the other side, according to the Groupe Speciale Mobile Association (GSMA),